carlosrojas/halfedge_mesh/README.md

     # Get the halfedge that starts at vertex 25 and ends at vertex 50
     mesh.get_halfedge(25, 50)

+Note: For the meanwhile it requires numpy for running the get_normals() function in the HalfedgeMesh class.

 Please refer to the documentation for more functionality.

 ##Test

 ###Option 1
+Simply run

+    python setup.py test

+Note: this will not work with python 2.6 due to argparse dependency.

+###Option 2
 In order to run the tests in this project you must have py.test.
 To install py.test you can either